pohmelie/siosocks/readme.md

 - Fun

 # Features
-- Only tcp connect (no bind or udp associate)
+- Only tcp connect (no tcp bind or udp associate)
 - Both client and server
 - Socks versions: 4, 4a, 5
 - Socks5 auth: no auth, username/password